tyranchristian010/Cohort-Retention-Analysis/README.md

 # Cohort-Retention-Analysis
-In this project, we will conduct an analysis of an online retail dataset by executing a retention cohort analysis through the use of SQL and Tableau.
-A cohort is a group of individuals who have undergone a common experience within a specific time frame.
-Cohort Analysis is a valuable technique that enables the extraction of actionable insights related to customer churn, product engagement, product value, and other relevant metrics.
-Regardless of the technology or domain, Cohort Analysis provides robust data evaluation capabilities.
-We will employ a variety of SQL techniques in order to:
+A cohort analysis of an online retail dataset was conducted using SQL to understand customers' trends and patterns over time.
+Cohort Analysis is a form of behavioral analytics that takes data from a given subset, and breaks it down into related groups.
+The project aims to demonstrate the implementation of the following skills:

-* Handle missing values
+* Handling missing values
 * Extract Month from date
 * Assign cohort to a transaction
 * Assigning cohort Index to each transaction